 This goes for many arts besides photography.
 Shoot a lot, practice a lot but don’t overdo it.
 Shooting a 1000 pictures per day is not good unless you have the time to carefully go through each one and see what you did wrong and what you did right.
 Besides, you need to give your eye a rest and digest your recent experiences.
 Take a break and work on your post processing a bit instead.

 Intention is what separates photographers from casual shooters.
 You are really making photos instead of shooting them, when you do things on purpose rather than sheer luck.
 You will see a desirable pattern easier if you are actively looking for it.
 Next time before taking a photo, before even looking at your screen, make a small pause.
 Look the light around you, look at your surroundings and consider how to make everything work in your favor.

 Photography is an art and a craft at the same time.
 You can stick to selfies or you can take it few steps further and tell your story.
-But, if you want to hone your photography and make your images “talk”, you have to master the tools.
+But, if you want to hone your phone photography and make your images “talk”, you have to master the tools.

 Trip & Trail is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.